CloudSnorkel/cdk-github-runners/API.md

 If specified, the runner will be registered with this group name.
 Setting a runner group can help managing access to self-hosted runners.
 It requires a paid GitHub account.

+The group must exist or the runner will not start.

+Users will still be able to trigger this runner with the correct labels.
+But the runner will only be able to run jobs from repos allowed to use the group.

 ---

 ##### `imageBuilder`<sup>Optional</sup> <a name="imageBuilder" id="@cloudsnorkel/cdk-github-runners.CodeBuildRunnerProviderProps.property.imageBuilder"></a>